 after her, she convinces herself to find a phone to call the police.

-She enters the mysteriously unlocked church, searching for the pastor’
+She enters the mysteriously unlocked church, searching for the pastor’s

-s office, and hears someone stalking behind her.
-Refusing to go through
+office, and hears someone stalking behind her.
+Refusing to go through the

-the door leading down, she tries for another exit, afraid the killer is
+door leading down, she tries for another exit, afraid the killer is behind

 Through the darkness, she finds a locked door and follows the last